ministryofjustice/moj-frontend/docs/components/interruption-card.md

 Do not add form elements (such as radio buttons) to it, as this is not accessible.

-There’s not enough research on including images in interruption cards.
+There’s not enough research to determine whether images should be included in interruption cards.
 There's [GOV.UK Design System guidance on images](https://design-system.service.gov.uk/styles/images/).

 ### Colours